rodrigomanara/todolist/README.md

 # todolist
-TodoList was build using a simple bootstrap
+TodoList was build using a simple bootstrap/ MVC

 ###Controller that need to extends Asbtractcontroller
 ```